Peer Advisor Application and FAQ

 When will I be notified of the next step?

-If you move on to the individual interview stage, we will notify you on Monday, March 14, 2022.
+If you move on to the individual interview stage, we will notify you by Monday, February 26, 2024.

 Are the interviews conducted by only one person?
 Who will interview me?